 Housing > Resident Resources > Terms & Conditions > Lincoln Park Student Housing Guide > Health & Wellness

 If a student experiences COVID symptoms or has been exposed as a close contact, the student should get tested immediately.
-Testing is available on campus and students must book an appointment.
+Visit DePaul’s COVID-19 Updates and Guidance site for information on COVID testing.
+For more COVID-related information, students may visit the COVID-19 Campus Housing Information webpage, which has the most up-to-date policies and procedures.

 A minor incident or illness is a situation that does not require immediate emergency room treatment.
 For example, we recommend that if a resident has the flu, they should stay in their room and not attend classes or work.
 The resident should remain rested until they have been fever-free for at least 24 hours, but should communicate with instructors as soon as possible if missing classes.
 Resident advisors are available to help with any minor illnesses (e.g., if food delivery is needed).
 Residents can also contact DePaul Student Health Services (see below).